Glossary

 See definition of sequestered or negative emissions.

-To contribute to the overall increase in carbon sequestration, the organisation shall preserve and increase carbon sinks within or outside its value chain (Pillar C).
-It evaluates its contributions to the preservation and increase of global natural and technological carbon sinks:
+To contribute to the overall increase in carbon sequestration, the organisation shall preserve and increase carbon sinks inside or outside its value chain (Pillar C).
+It assesses its contributions to the preservation and increase of global natural and technological carbon sinks:

-Either within its value chain, by developing its own carbon sinks (direct absorptions) or those upstream (in its supply chain) and downstream (within customers or end users)
+• Either within its value chain, by developing its own carbon sinks (direct removals) or those upstream (in its supply chain) and downstream (within customers or end users)

-Or outside its value chain, through its financing of sequestration projects (purchase of certified carbon sequestration, direct equity investments in projects, etc.)
+• Or outside its value chain, thanks to its financing of sequestration projects (purchases of certified carbon sequestration, direct equity stakes in projects, etc.)

 The Bilan Carbone® methodology does not address negative emissions.